Tile removal tools are paramount when it comes to removing Ceramic Tiles and Stone Tiles.

 You probably already have a hammer available.
 This will work fine for everything from removing tile from old surfaces to preparing new substrate.

 The sharp cutting blade on this Paint scraper tool quickly cleans up old wood moldings, so that you can reuse them.
-The paint scraper is also good for removing old paint from a wall before tiling it.
+The paint scraper is also good for removing old paint from a wall to prepare it for tiling, And a host of other uses.

 The cold chisel is designed for cutting through masonry.
 It has fairly blunt tips that require strong blows from a hammer, or a heavy mallet.

-The cold chisel will handle the job anywhere from removing tile by breaking out old tiles, to cutting field stones to the size you need.
-Some cold chisels have rubber handles, with hand protectors to shield your hands from hammer blows.
+The cold chisel will handle the job anywhere from breaking out old tiles, to cutting field stones to your desired size.
+Some cold chisels come equipped with rubber handles and hand protectors to shield your hands from hammer blows.

 The pry bar tool does the work of a small jackhammer.
-A long heavy pry bar is the best tool for breaking up old tile from walls and floors.
+A long heavy pry bar is the best tool for breaking up old tile from an old wall tile installation or floor tile installation.

-The pry bar is also ideal for removing old mud jobs. you are likely to find these thick layers of cement behind most of the older tiling jobs
+The pry bar is also ideal for removing old mud jobs.
+You are very likely to find these thick layers of cement behind most of the older tiling jobs

 The flat bar is not to be mistaken for the standard pry bar.
 It has a thin flat profile.